roadrunner-server/docs/customization/plugin.md

     Address string `mapstructure:"address"`
 }

 // InitDefaults ..
-You can also initialize some defaults values for config keys func (cfg *Config) InitDefaults() {
+You can also initialize some default values for config keys func (cfg *Config) InitDefaults() {
     if cfg.Address == "" {
         cfg.Address = "tcp://127.0.0.1:8088"